JLESC/jlesc.github.io/_projects/flashx_performance_portability.md

  {% cite dubeyEtAl2022 --file jlesc.bib %}.
 A paper was presented at Heteropar 2021 on one of the tools, Milhoja, which manages the runtime. {% cite onealEtAl2022 --file jlesc.bib %} using a stand-alone simplified application.

 ## Results for 2023/2024
 This year we worked on various code generation tools that each focus on one aspect of code generation, but are needed to integrate the performance portability layer with various physics.
 We used the tool CGKit for generated different control flow variants of the primary hydrodynamics solver in Flash-X. The results were put in a paper that was submitted to the FGCS special issue on jlesc.
-The paper is also on arxiv {%cite rudi2024cgkit --file jlesc.bib %}.
+The paper is also on arxiv {% cite rudi2024cgkit --file jlesc.bib %}.
 We were also able to integrate a full-featured hydrodynamics solver with CGKit (for control flow) and Milhoja (for data movement).
 We are currently exploring performance of the code with these tools.

 ## Visits and meetings